Rhythm Drawing

 When you learn to draw, it's a very good idea to establish a rhythm of sorts, to feel the flow of the pencil beneath your fingers.

 I know the feeling of incompetence that any new artist feels when faced with a blank sheet of paper.
-You might ask "How do I start?" or "Where do I start?"
+You might ask 'How do I start?' or 'Where do I start?'

 Rough Border

 The first and easiest step is to roughly draw a border on your paper...
-See, you're off to a flying start, you've made some marks and that's the hardest part!
+See, now you're off to a flying start, you've made some marks and that's the hardest part!

 It doesn't matter if you are copying a picture or copying nature, look for the main lines in your chosen subject and make some quick, light strokes on your paper.

 Do this with surety and confidence even if you don't feel those sensations.
-(This sketch was done in seconds, very roughly, but you can already see what I want to portray.)

 Your first aim is to make a fair start and produce good effects.